SchornacklabSLCU/amfinder/README.md

 ### Prediction mode<a name="amfpred"></a>

 To predict fungal colonisation, open a terminal and run the program as follows.
-**Note**! if you are not familiar with Python virtual environments, you may want to read [this page](https://docs.python.org/3/tutorial/venv.html) first.
+**Note**: if you are not familiar with Python virtual environments, you may want to read [this page](https://docs.python.org/3/tutorial/venv.html) first.

 ```